duritong/puppet-cm_guard/README.md

 Setup
 -----

-1. Add this module to your module path.
+* Add this module to your module path.
 You can also install it from the forge: puppet module install duritong/cm_guard
-1. PuppetCmGuard is implemented as an indirector for the catalog.
+* PuppetCmGuard is implemented as an indirector for the catalog.
 This means that you need to hook it into the master, by adding the following terminus to your /etc/puppet/routes.yaml file:

+This should look like:

     master:
       catalog:
         terminus: compiler_cm_guard

-1. Additionally you can configure the different aspects of PuppetCmGuard, within /etc/puppet/cm_guard.yaml.
+* Additionally you can configure the different aspects of PuppetCmGuard, within /etc/puppet/cm_guard.yaml.

 The defaults are:

     compiler: 'static_compiler' # you might change this to compiler to use the default compiler,
                                 # which won't snapshot file resources